T

 Insider tips

-• Engage with locals; many are happy to share insights and recommendations.
+• Engage with locals; many are happy to share insights about their city.

 Packing highlights